Borges Collaborations

 The Book of Imaginary Beings

-Translation by Andrew Hurley
+Translation by Andrew Hurley.
+Illustrations by Peter Sís

-Viking, 2005.
+Viking, 2005

-To summarize as concisely as possible, The Book of Imaginary Beings began life in 1957, when it was published in Mexico and Buenos Aires by Fonda de Cultura Económica as Manual de zoología fantástica, or “Manual of Fantastic Zoology.”
-The Manual featured a preface by its authors and eighty-two entries loosely arranged in alphabetical order.
+To summarize the book’s publication history as concisely as possible, Manual de zoología fantástica was published in Mexico and Buenos Aires in 1957 by Fonda de Cultura Económica.
+The “Manual of Fantastic Zoology” featured eighty-two entries loosely arranged in alphabetical order, preceded by a prológo signed by “J.L.B.” and “M.G.” and dated “Martínez, January 29, 1954.”
 A decade later, a revised edition was published by Kier in Buenos Aires.
 Featuring thirty-four additional entries, the book was retitled El libro de los seres imginarios, given a new preface, and illustrated by Silvio Baldessari.

 Silvio Baldessari’s Cheshire Cat

 When it came time for the Borges Centennial in 1999, Andrew Hurley was naturally selected to produce a new translation.
-Deciding to honor the most “recent” Emecé version and omit the additional material included in the Norman Thomas di Giovanni translation, the book was slated to be released by Viking with illustrations by the incomparable Edward Gorey.
-Tragically, Gorey’s death in 2000 placed this book in the category of “heartbreaking might-have-beens,” a tantalizing library of the imagination that includes Jodorowski’s film of Dune and Wagner’s opera about Jesus.
+Deciding to honor the most “recent” Emecé version and omit the additional material included in the di Giovanni translation, the book was slated to be released by Viking with illustrations by the incomparable Edward Gorey.
+Tragically, Gorey’s death in 2000 placed this book in the category of “heartbreaking might-have-beens,” a tantalizing library of the imagination that includes Jodorowski’s Dune and Wagner’s opera about Jesus.
 With Gorey struck with an axe or devoured by mice, Viking tapped Czech-American illustrator Peter Sís for the task.

 Additional Information

 The Wikipedia Page for The Book of Imaginary Beings gives the complete table of contents, with links to Wikipedia entries for each creature.
+Melanie Nicholson wrote an interesting paper on The Book of Imaginary Beings for The Journal of Modern Literature.
+Called “Necessary and Unnecessary Monsters,” it’s available at JSTOR.

 An Introduction to American Literature

-Introduccion a la literatura Norteamericana
+Introducción a la literatura norteamericana

-Buenos Aires: Editorial Columba, 1967.
+Buenos Aires: Editorial Columba, 1967

 An Introduction to American Literature

-Edited and translated by L. Clark Keating and Robert O. Evans.
+Edited and translated by L. Clark Keating and Robert O. Evans

-1. University Press of Kentucky, 1971.
+1. University Press of Kentucky, 1971

-2. New York: Schocken, 1974.
+2. New York: Schocken, 1974

 - Origins